adil22jaleel/ERA_V1_Learning/s5_assignment/README.md

 The MNIST Net model, a convolutional neural network (CNN) architecture for categorising the MNIST handwritten digits dataset, is defined in the model.py file.
 Here is a quick summary of what model.py contains:

-⋅⋅* MNISTNet class: This class outlines the MNISTNet model's architecture.
+..*MNISTNet class: This class outlines the MNISTNet model's architecture.
 Convolutional layers (nn.Conv2d), pooling layers (F.max_pool2d), and fully linked layers (nn.Linear) are among the layers that make up this system.
 The model's forward pass is defined by the forward method.

 ### S5.ipynb